sinchanaurs1104/responsible-ai-analysis-platform/README.md

 The API is now available at `http://127.0.0.1:8000`, with interactive docs at `http://127.0.0.1:8000/docs`.
 A SQLite database file and an `artifacts/` folder are created automatically on first run.

-> **Note:** Disparate Impact Remover depends on AIF360's optional `BlackBoxAuditing` package, which is not part of `requirements.txt` above and can be finicky to install on some platforms.
-Without it, Disparate Impact Remover will fail at runtime for a given run while every other method still completes normally (see [Known Limitations](#known-limitations)).
+> **Note:** `requirements.txt` includes AIF360's `BlackBoxAuditing` dependency (needed for Disparate Impact Remover), but it can still be finicky to build on some platforms.
+If its install fails or it can't be imported at runtime, Disparate Impact Remover will fail for a given run while every other method still completes normally (see [Known Limitations](#known-limitations)).

+> **Optional:** to enable LLM-narrated fairness summaries, set `ANTHROPIC_API_KEY` in the backend environment before starting the server.
+Optionally set `NARRATIVE_MODEL` to override the default model.
+Neither variable is required — the platform works fully without them, using the deterministic fallback template instead.

 ### Frontend